rickychhoukdean/the-shoppies-nominations/README.md

 3. `npm i`
 4. `npm start`
 5. The website should be now running on http://localhost:3000/ or whichever port is open
+6. You can also check the components by running `npm run storybook`

 ## Extra features